 The next step is to move from predictive to prescriptive models and actually suggest corrections in the parameters of the machines during the production process, as well as in the deployment of individual machines, to create the best quality and efficiency.
 The system will “learn” each time it makes a change and as a result the process will be continually improved.

-“In the not so distant future we envision a virtual factory where at any given time the allocation of resources and expected outcome is known, and where machines can automatically regulate processes and material flow and suggest skills required on the floor,” says Torniai.
+The vision for the not-so-distant future is a virtual factory where at any given time the allocation of resources and expected outcome is known, and where machines can automatically regulate processes and material flow and suggest skills required on the floor.

 Realising the potential of Cyber Technologies